JamFfm/TFTDisplay/README.md

 # Installation
 is a bit tricky:
-You have to install the dafruit_Pyton_ILI9341 and some other packages.
+You have to install the Adafruit_Pyton_ILI9341 and some other packages.
-Most of them are already insatlled but they all have to be present.
+Most of them are already installed but they all have to be present.
-At the end the rrdtool has to be installed wit the Raspi software-installer.
+At the end the rrdtool has to be installed with the Raspi software-installer.
 In the end you have to install the addon.
 Dont forget the reboot.